magento/merchdocs/src/sales/mini-cart.md

 1. Set **Display Mini Cart** to one of the following:

-   Yes|Displays the mini cart from store pages.
+   Yes|Displays the mini cart on store pages.
 The appearance of the sidebar depends upon the theme.
-   No|Disables display of the mini cart from store pages.
+   No|Disables the display of the mini cart on store pages.

 1. If the display is enabled, update the other options to configure the display: